-Determine if you want to make any changes to the parameters in the initialization file, sid.DES.INIT.ORA (where sid is the system ID for the database).
-The SGA parameters may need to be adjusted to reflect memory limitations and the maximum number of users who can access the Oracle Database instance at one time.
+Determine if you want to make any changes to the parameters in the initialization file, sid.DBS.INIT.ORA (where sid is the system ID for the database).
+The SGA parameters may need to be adjusted to reflect memory limitations and the maximum number of users who can access the Oracle Database instance concurrently.
 Use a BS2000 editor to make the modifications.